Non-Degree Course Offerings

 The department of Medical Laboratory Sciences offers educational courses in all of the major disciplines to prepare entry-level and advanced practitioners looking to advance their careers or reassess their knowledge base.
 The courses are NAACLS accredited and have an excellent reputation for preparing students through the continuum of clinical laboratory science career options, and providing knowledge and skills to help achieve career goals.

-These courses do not have a laboratory component and you are not required to be employed in a medical laboratory, as is the case if you are working toward a degree in medical laboratory science.
-You will need a proctor or a secure testing site for online examination integrity.
+These courses do not have a laboratory component and students are not required to be employed in a medical laboratory.
+A proctor or a secure testing site is required for online examination integrity.

-The application process to take continuing education courses is very simple.
+The application process to take these courses is very simple.
 For information regarding the process, use the links to the right.

 - MLS 5101.
 Applications in Clinical Chemistry in Medical Laboratory Sciences

 (4 credits) Offered: fall, spring, and summer semesters